-Action Lead Expected Outcome Timeframe 1.4 Create Volunteer Coordinator position as dedicated PRCS Staff employee to: • oversee program • work with PRCS partner organisations City of Richmond Key role is to work closely with PRC partner organisations to establish tai volunteer management structure and volunteer plan.
-Volunteer coordinator oversees all as of the volunteer management system Works closely with VRIS and other partners Implements and updates the website database management system Maintains communication with volu- service stakeholders Links and liaises with other City department volunteer systems and se Creates and maintains PRCS databa volunteer information Develops and reviews policies and procedures Coordinates and maintains voluntee time tracking systems, records and documentation Supports volunteer capacity building training Supports, organises and implements volunteer recognition events and act Develops and maintains volunteer management budget Provides leadership to staff who wor volunteers CS lored 1Spring / Summer 2007pects n-e and unteer-ervices ss of-ervices sg and ivities- 1.5 PRCS Volunteer Coordinator to work with City's Olympic Business Office and VRIS around volunteer opportunities for 2010 related events City of Richmond Liaison with Richmond Olympic Bu Office and VRIS results in developm of a strategy for working with partner around Richmond 2010 volunteers.
-Coordination with City of Richmon Major Events Strategy to increase participation of volunteers in Olymp related events. nent Winter 2010 ers nd
+Action Lead Expected Outcome Timeframe 1.4 Create Volunteer Coordinator position as dedicated PRCS Staff employee to: • oversee program • work with PRCS partner organisations City of Richmond Possible of the volunteer organisations to establish tailored volunteer management structure and volunteer plan.
+Volunteer coordinator oversees all aspects of the volunteer management system Works closely with VRIS and other partners Implements and updates the website and database management system Maintains communication with volunteer service stakeholders Links and liaises with other City department volunteer systems and service Creates and maintains PRCS database of volunteer information Develops and reviews policies and procedures Coordinates and maintains volunteer time tracking systems, records and documentation Supports volunteer capacity building and training Supports, organises and implements volunteer recognition events and activities.
+Develops and maintains volunteer management budget Provides leadership to staff who work wit volunteers Spring / Summer 2007 1.5 PRCS Volunteer Coordinator to work with City's Olympic Business Office and VRIS around volunteer opportunities for 2010 related events City of Richmond Liaison with Richmond Olympic Busines Office and VRIS results in development of a strategy for working with partners around Richmond 2010 volunteers.
+Coordination with City of Richmond Major Events Strategy to increase participation of volunteers in Olympic related events.
+2008 to Winter 2010